PRESCRIBING INFORMATION (PI)

 PRESENTATION: 50, 100 & 200 Allergan Units/vial.
 Powder for solution for Injection.

 INDICATIONS: Management of symptomatic relief of blepharospasm, hemifacial spasm and idiopathic cervical dystonia (spasmodic torticollis).
 Management of severe hyperhidrosis of the axillae, which does not respond to topical treatment with antiperspirants or antihidrotics.
 Prophylaxis of headaches in adults with chronic migraine (headaches on at least 15 days per month of which at least 8 days are with migraine).
 Management of bladder dysfunctions in adult patients who are not adequately managed with anticholinergics: overactive bladder with symptoms of urinary incontinence, urgency and frequency; neurogenic detrusor overactivity with urinary incontinence due to subcervical spinal cord injury (traumatic or non-traumatic), or multiple sclerosis.
-Focal spasticity: for the symptomatic treatment of focal spasticity including elbow, wrist, hand in paediatric cerebral palsy patients, two years of age or older as an adjunct to rehabilitative therapy; ankle and foot in ambulant paediatric cerebral palsy patients, two years of age or older as an adjunct to rehabilitation therapy; wrist and hand disability due to upper limb spasticity associated with stroke in adults, ankle and foot disability due to lower limb spasticity associated with stroke in adults.
+Focal spasticity: for the symptomatic treatment of focal spasticity including elbow, wrist, hand in paediatric cerebral palsy patients, two years of age or older as an adjunct to rehabilitative therapy; ankle and foot in ambulant paediatric cerebral palsy patients, two years of age or older as an adjunct to rehabilitation therapy; upper limb spasticity in adults; ankle and foot disability due to lower limb spasticity in adults.

 SPECIAL WARNINGS AND PRECAUTIONS: The recommended dosages and frequencies of administration of BOTOX should not be exceeded due to the potential for overdose, exaggerated muscle weakness, distant spread of toxin and the formation of neutralizing antibodies.
 Initial dosing in treatment naive patients should begin with the lowest recommended dose for the specific indication.
 Prescribers and patients should be aware that side effects can occur despite previous injections being well tolerated.
 There are reports of side effects related to spread of toxin distant from injection site, sometimes resulting in death.
 The risk of symptoms is probably greatest in patients who have underlying conditions and comorbidities, including children and adults treated for spasticity, and are treated with high doses.
 Elderly and debilitated patients should be treated with caution.
 Dysphagia has also been reported following injection to sites other than the cervical musculature.
 Extreme caution in patients with underlying defective neuromuscular transmission/neurological disorder/peripheral motor neuropathic diseases and history of dysphagia and aspiration.
 Patients should seek medical help if swallowing, speech or respiratory disorders arise.
 Previously sedentary patients should resume activities gradually.
 Relevant anatomy and changes due to prior surgical procedures must be understood prior to administration and injection into vulnerable anatomic structures must be avoided.
 Pneumothorax associated with injection procedure has been reported.
 Serious adverse events including fatal outcomes have been reported in patients who had received off-label injections directly into salivary glands, the oro-lingual-pharyngeal region, oesophagus and stomach.
 If serious and/or immediate hypersensitivity reactions occur (in rare cases), injection of toxin should be discontinued and appropriate medical therapy, such as epinephrine, immediately instituted.
 Procedure related injury could occur.
 Caution in the presence of inflammation at injection site(s) or when excessive weakness/atrophy is present in target muscle.
 Reports of adverse events involving the cardiovascular system, including arrhythmia and myocardial infarction, some with fatal outcomes.
 New onset or recurrent seizure occurred rarely in predisposed patients, however relationship to botulinum toxin has not been established.
 Clinical fluctuations may occur during repeated use.
 Too frequent or excessive dosing can lead to antibody formation and reduced effectiveness.
 Paediatric use: The safety and efficacy of BOTOX in indications other than those described for the paediatric population in the Summary of Product Characteristics, have not been established.
 Use extreme caution in paediatric patients with neurologic debility, dysphagia, recent history of aspiration pneumonia or lung disease.
 Very rare reports of possible distant spread of toxin in paediatric patients with co-morbidities, predominantly with cerebral palsy.
 Blepharospasm: Reduced blinking following injection of the orbicularis muscle can lead to corneal exposure, persistent epithelial defect, and corneal ulceration, especially in patients with VII nerve disorders.
 Careful testing of corneal sensation in eyes previously operated upon, avoidance of injection into the lower lid areas to avoid ectropion, and vigorous treatment of any epithelial defect should be employed.
 Ecchymosis and facial swelling can occur.
 Caution when treating patients at risk for angle closure glaucoma.
 Cervical Dystonia: Possibility of dysphagia which may be mild but could be severe.
 Limiting dose into the sternocleidomastoid muscle to less than 100 Units may decrease the risk of dysphagia.
 Focal spasticity: Not intended as a replacement for the usual standard of care regimens.
 Not likely to be effective in improving range of motion at a joint affected by a fixed contracture.
 Caution in those who may be at an increased risk of fall.
 Hyperhidrosis of the axillae: Exclude secondary causes of hyperhidrosis to avoid symptomatic treatment without the diagnosis and/or treatment of underlying disease.
 Chronic Migraine: Efficacy has not been shown in prophylaxis of episodic migraine (headaches <15 days per month).
 Bladder Dysfunctions: Prophylactic antibiotics should be administered to patients with sterile urine or asymptomatic bacteriuria.
 The decision to discontinue anti-platelet therapy should be subject to local guidance and benefit/risk consideration for the individual patient.
 Patients on anti-coagulant therapy need to be managed appropriately to decrease the risk of bleeding.
 Observe patient for at least 30 minutes post-injection.
 In patients who are not regularly practicing catheterisation, post-void residual urine volume should be assessed within 2 weeks post-treatment and periodically as medically appropriate.
 Instruct patients to contact their physician if they experience difficulties in voiding as catheterisation may be required.
 Overactive Bladder: If a local anaesthetic intravesical instillation is performed, the bladder should be drained and rinsed with sterile saline before the next steps of the injection procedure.
 Neurogenic Detrusor Overactivity: Autonomic dysreflexia associated with the procedure can occur.